By AJ Huynh

 Quick Takeaways

-- Children with ADHD may struggle with focus, organization, and task completion in school.
+- Children with ADHD may struggle with focus, organization, task completion, and emotional regulation in school.

 - Structured routines help students understand expectations and stay on track.

-- Classroom strategies such as visual schedules and clear instructions can improve attention.
+- Classroom strategies such as visual schedules, clear instructions, and short work periods can improve attention.

-- ADHD tools for kids can help manage distractions and improve organization.
+- ADHD tools for kids can help manage distractions, organization, and transitions.

 - Positive reinforcement encourages children to stay engaged with school tasks.

-- Developing coping skills helps children manage frustration and stay focused.
+- Developing coping skills helps children manage frustration and return to learning more calmly.

 - Parents and teachers working together can support better learning outcomes.